wt10p/AI4EO_Land_Cover_Classification/README.md

 * **Input:** GPOD‐processed Sentinel‑3 SAR Level‑1A `.proc` files parsed into a consolidated CSV (`df_GPOD.csv`) containing longitude, latitude, SLA, error estimates, freeboard, and pulse peakiness.
 * **Approach:** We build a Sparse Gaussian‐Process Regression (SGPR) model using the GPSat package.
 The workflow defines a set of local “expert” subsets along the satellite tracks, fits a Gaussian process to each subset, and then stitches the predictions onto a regular grid.
 * **Outputs:** Gridded SLA fields, uncertainty maps, and scatterplots comparing observed vs. predicted SLA.
+*
+* ## The Sentinel-3 SAR Altimeter (SRAL)

+The Sentinel-3 mission, operated jointly by ESA and EUMETSAT, carries a state-of-the-art Synthetic Aperture Radar Altimeter (SRAL) designed to deliver precise sea surface height and ice-surface elevation measurements.
+Unlike conventional pulse-limited altimeters, SAR altimetry exploits along-track Doppler processing to synthetically narrow the instrument’s footprint, achieving finer spatial resolution (≈300 m) and higher signal-to-noise ratios, especially over complex surfaces such as sea-ice and coastal zones.

+### Synthetic Aperture Radar Mode

+In SAR mode, the SRAL transmits a burst of radar pulses at L-band frequency toward the Earth’s surface.
+Echoes are recorded at full bit-rate (FBR), capturing fine waveform structure.
+Onboard and on-ground Delay-Doppler processing coherently combines these pulses, synthesizing a narrower along-track antenna beam.
+The result is a set of high-resolution waveforms whose leading edge can be retracked to estimate the range to the surface with centimetric accuracy.

+### Retracking and Geophysical Products

+Once Level-1A FBR waveforms are generated, retracking algorithms (e.g., SAMOSA+ or ALES+) fit a model to the leading edge to locate the point of closest approach.
+The retracked ranges, combined with precise orbit data and corrections for dry and wet troposphere, ionosphere, sea state bias, and tides, yield Level-2 geophysical parameters:
+- **Sea Level Anomaly (SLA)**: deviation of the instantaneous sea surface from a long-term mean
+- **Radar Freeboard**: height of ice floes above the surrounding water level
+- **Pulse Peakiness & Quality Flags**: indicators of surface complexity and retracker confidence

+These L2 products are packaged in CF-compliant NetCDF files, providing along-track time, latitude, longitude, elevation, and ancillary metadata.

+### Applications in Sea-Ice Studies

+Thanks to its fine along-track resolution and robust retracking over heterogeneous surfaces, SRAL L2 data are ideal for studying Arctic and Antarctic sea-ice.
+In this project, we leverage SRAL’s Level-2 Sea-Ice Altimetry (`SR_2_LAN_SI`) product—covering both ice floes and open leads—to perform along-track interpolation, compare classical spline and Gaussian-process methods, and quantify uncertainties in sea-ice freeboard and sea-level anomaly estimates.

 ### 2. Classical Cubic‐Spline Interpolation & Along‐Track Comparison